WHO WE ARE

 Because staff development literature (Guskey, 1995, Joyce and Showers, 2002, Raikes, 2006) indicates that teachers need support for implementation of new learning through ongoing professional development that includes opportunities for reflection, discussion, and observation of others, we developed a coaching protocol that includes each of those opportunities.
 Our differentiated coaching techniques and strategies were developed based on research by Kame’emui et al, (2006), who discussed the need to tailor instruction to individual needs using a process of screening, diagnosis, progress monitoring, and outcome evaluation.

-The teachers in our study needed to have conditional and procedural knowledge—the how, the when, and the why—to implement instruction that would accelerate progress for the children.
+The teachers in our study needed to have conditional and procedural knowledge - the how, when, and why - to implement instruction that would accelerate progress for the children.
 It is through instructional coaching that we have been able to guide the teachers’ use of children’s progress monitoring data to make curricular decisions and transfer new knowledge into their instruction.
 The information below is pre/post data collected after the original model was modified by including instructional coaching and progress monitoring.
 The other charts display the closing of the achievement gap between treatment and comparison sites.

 Further validation of our research is ongoing and continues to target both instructional coaching and progress monitoring.